 The NSW Reconstruction Authority (RA) has developed draft guidelines to support the development of Disaster Adaptation Plans (DAPs).
 The guidelines outline the approach and process to develop DAPs in collaboration with other appropriate organisations and the community.

-The RA has worked closely with local councils, joint organisations, state government agencies and other relevant stakeholders including emergency management organisations in the development of the DAP Guidelines.
+RA has worked closely with local councils, joint organisations and regional organisations of councils, state government agencies and other relevant stakeholders including emergency management organisations in the development of the DAP Guidelines.

-In July and August 2024 the RA completed an 8 week consultation period on the draft guidelines.
-Over 650 stakeholders from government, industry and other relevant organisations were engaged through a series of workshops, briefings and the online Have Your Say platform.
-This feedback will shape the final guidelines, set for release later in 2024.
+In July and August 2024, the RA completed an 8 week consultation period on the draft guidelines.
+Over 700 stakeholders from government, industry and other relevant organisations were engaged through a series of workshops, briefings, meetings, forums, and the online Have Your Say platform.
+This feedback will shape the final guidelines, set for release in early 2025.

 Disaster Adaptation Planning